Let yourself be silently drawn by the stronger pull of what you really love.

 Soul Food

-, one that makes you feel great after you eat it for no specific reason.
+Think for a moment of a food from your past, one that makes you feel great after you eat it for no specific reason.
 Maybe it is white bread with chocolate spread, spaghetti with tomato sauce and yellow cheese, banana-strawberry ice cream in a cone or pancakes with cream cheese and jam.
 Eating foods like these (every now and then) can be incredibly healing, even though your rational brain might not consider it highly nutritious.

 Food has the power to affect us on a level deeper than just our physical well-being.
 What we eat can reconnect us to precious memories, like childhood playtimes, first dates, holidays, our grandmother's cooking or our country of ancestry.
 Our bodies remember foods from the past on an emotional and cellular level.
 Eating a certain food connects us to our roots and has rejuvenating and nurturing effects that go far beyond the food's biochemical make-up.